aduros/wasm4/site/docs/tutorials/snake/moving-the-snake.md

 <Page value="rust">

-For this, you'd need to store a enw property inside `Game`.
+For this, you'd need to store a new property inside `Game`.
 You can call it whatever you like, just be sure you know what its purpose is.

 ```rust {7,14}
 // src/game.rs